serena0012/simple_shell/README.md

 * [License](#license)
 ## Description
 i
-This **shell** is intentionally minimalistic, was made in order to practice the basics of C learning, yet includes the basic functionality of a traditional Unix-like command line user interface.
+This **shell** is intentionally minimalistic, was made in order to practice the basics of C learning, yet includes the basics functionality of a traditional Unix-like command line user interface.
-In other words, simple_shell is a program that reads commands provided, check if exists and executes
+In other words, simple_shell is a program that reads commands provided, check ifexists and executes

 **Interactive mode**